1 Peter 5:7 – Pour out all your worries and stress upon him and leave them there, for he always tenderly cares for you.

 Friend, no matter what is going on in your life right now, this phase will pass.
 There will be a time when you will find it easier to breathe.
 Rather than being critical of yourself, be kind to yourself.
 Be a cheerleader for yourself, just like you would for someone else that means a lot to you.

 God tenderly cares for YOU.
 God longs and desire for YOU to come to God and find peace and rest.
 Let’s give ourselves permission to do so.
 This weekend.

 For the reminder to give myself grace, I am grateful.

-P.S. – This summer, I read a book that really helped me think through what is important to me.
+P.S. – Recently, I read a book that really helped me think through what is important to me.
 You might enjoy it as well!
 It’s called Freely and Lightly by Emily Lex.
 Not only are Emily’s words beautiful, but you will also enjoy the pretty little watercolors sprinkled throughout the book that Emily painted!